Wellness Branding: Building a Brand That Rises Above

 Great brands today find new and positive ways to tap into and connect with people’s sense of self.
 They meet consumers where they are, instead of trying to force them into the story a brand wants to tell.
 Creating a relatable yet aspirational brand identity cultivates consumer trust in an era of skepticism.

-Today, it’s incumbent for brands to put their values, not their visual identities, front and center.
+Today, building a brand requires putting values, not visual identities, front and center.
 This plays into the larger movement of conscious consumption – where brands are making clear not only their purpose, but how they live up to it.
 The clean beauty movement is a good example – with brands like Beautycounter and Tata Harper demonstrating that consumers shouldn’t have to sacrifice their own safety for beauty.

 3. Create a compelling brand story

 Stories draw us in and help us to connect to brands on an emotional level.
-And a good story sticks with us when making decisions.
-But a compelling story is not just a driver of marketing campaigns, but rather the engine underneath all successful companies.
-A core story motivates employees, defines company culture, and provides a vision to attract investors and define future product development.
+A good story also sticks with us when making decisions.
+But a core brand story also motivates employees, defines company culture, and provides a vision to attract investors and define future product development.

 Every strong brand has a great story to tell.
 A story that touches the heart and is easily remembered.
-The basis of effective storytelling is a framework that underpins virtually every story to ever gain widespread adoption: The Hero’s Journey.
+The basis of effective brand storytelling is a framework that underpins virtually every story to ever gain widespread adoption: The Hero’s Journey (a framework that we’ve employed very successfully at Trajectory on behalf of our client’s brand building efforts).
 The Hero’s Journey structure was first outlined by comparative mythologist Joseph Campbell in his work The Hero with a Thousand Faces.

-But telling your story is only half the battle.
+But telling your brand story is only half the battle.
 Because words are far less important than actions, given that consumer relationships are built from every one of a brand’s individual actions.
+Connected fitness brand Tonal provides a great example of articulating and delivering on brand story.

 4. Cultivate community